Candace Campbell Jackson

 James P. (Jim) Tressel

 On May 1, 2012, James P. (Jim) Tressel returned to his alma mater.
 He identifies, recommends and supports strategies and efforts that promote success in all facets of student life.
-His responsibilities include oversight of enrollment and retention initiatives, and of several student-service areas, including counseling, new student orientation, career services and student financial aid.
+His responsibilities include oversight of enrollment and retention initiatives, and of several student-service areas, including counseling, New Student Orientation, the Career Center and Student Financial Aid.

 Tressel grew up in northeast Ohio, graduating from Berea High School in 1971.
 He earned a B.A. in education at Baldwin Wallace College in 1975, and a master's degree in education in 1977 at UA, where he also served as assistant football coach and instructor of physical education from 1975 to 1978.